 Rebecca smirked because she noticed he ignored her sexy accent comment.
 She wasn’t letting him off so easy, though.
 So, in German, she continued, “I leaned it up against the building next to the garage door.
 And no comment about how you know your accent is sexy?
 Most guys would have at least said thank you.”

 Felix gave her a slow smile that made her weak in the knees.
-With a twinkle in his eyes, he explained, “Ah, but I am not like most guys, beloved.
+Then, with a twinkle in his eyes, he explained, “Ah, but I am not like most guys, beloved.
 I am unique, as you will find out.”

 Rebecca was slightly curious as to why he had called her beloved.
 She’d been called sweet names before, but never that.
 It was different, though, and she found she liked it.

-Turning his head slightly, Felix called out, “Tobias, we have someone needing a tire.”
+Turning his head slightly, Felix called out, “Tobias, we have someone here who needs you to fix a nail hole in her tire.”
 Turning back to face her and, in English, he asked, “So, Rebecca Hartmann, what are you doing for lunch today?”

 Rebecca threw her head back and laughed before telling him, “You’re something else, you know that?”